aJamDonut/Drago/README.md

 - Some strategies for handling containers aren't finalized
 - Infact quite a lot of strategies need finalising and documenting

+Goals and restrictions:

+- Must be Vanilla JS (I'm not getting paid to do this so I get to choose.)
+- Must be dependency free (once Zepto is removed this is true)
+- Must be able to rollup into min
+- Must be able to run in Chromium/Webkit Browsers
+- Must be able to run without infrastructure

 **Adding new components**